GerbilSoft/rom-properties/README.md

 | Nintendo Game Boy Advance |       Yes      |       N/A       |       No       |

 Notes:
-* Internal icon, banner, and media scan refers to artwork contained within the ROM and/or disc image.
+* Internal image refers to artwork contained within the ROM and/or disc image.
   These images are typically displayed on the system's main menu prior to starting the game.
   * "N/A" here means the ROM or disc image doesn't have this feature.
   * "No" indicates that the feature is present but not currently implemented.
-* External media and box scans refers to scans from an external database, such as GameTDB.com for GameCube and Wii.
+* External scans refers to scans from an external database, such as GameTDB.com for GameCube and Wii.
   * "No" indicates no database is currently available for this system.
   * Anything else indicates what types of images are available.